subvisual/subvisual.com/src/posts/2016-10-03-an-exercise-in-futility/index.md

 ---
+highlight: false
-path: /111-an-exercise-in-futility/
+path: 111-an-exercise-in-futility
-title: "An exercise in futility"
+title: An exercise in futility
+categories:
+  - engineering
 author: miguel-palhas
 date: 2016-10-03
+intro: >
+  Code golf is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible.
 tags:
   - development
-intro: >
-  Code golf is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible.
 ---

 [Code golf](https://en.wikipedia.org/wiki/Code_golf) is an interesting concept to me: to solve a programming challenge, using not the most efficient or readable code, or the most state-of-the-art solution, but with the smallest code size possible.